 Summary: Henry, born of royalty, was educated at the cathedral school of Hildesheim.
-He was wise and prudent and never grasping.
+He was wise, prudent and never grasping.
 He built monasteries and endowed dioceses.
-He threw his weight behind many Church reforms especially priestly reform.
-Pope Benedict VIII crowned him and his wife Holy Roman Emperor and Empress in Rome in 1014. […]
+He threw his weight behind many Church reforms in Germany especially priestly reform.
+Pope Benedict VIII crowned him and his wife Holy Roman Emperor and Empress in Rome in 1014.

 Henry was born in 972, the eldest of a family of four children of Henry the Quarrelsome, Duke of Bavaria and Gisella, daughter of Conrad, King of Burgundy.
 As his father had rebelled against two previous emperors, he spent a lot of time in exile, so Henry was brought up by St Wolfgang, bishop of Ratisbon (Regensburg) (972-994).
 Later he was educated at the cathedral school of Hildesheim and would probably have thought of becoming a priest.